kreatolinux/src/man/kpkg_run.8.md

 * IS_GROUP: Specify if the package is a group package or not.
 False by default.
 Will be enabled if it is one of these values; "y, yes, true, 1, on"
 * DEPENDS_PACKAGENAME: Change PACKAGENAME with the package name.
 You can add/remove dependencies, depending on the usecase like `DEPENDS_PACKAGENAME+="packagename"`, `DEPENDS_PACKAGENAME-="packagename"`, and you can set the dependencies completely with `DEPENDS_PACKAGENAME="packagename"`
 * BACKUP: preserves stuff such as configuration files.
 Don't put / in the path name (eg. `etc/bluetooth/main.conf` instead of `/etc/bluetooth/main.conf`).
 Seperate by space.
+* preinstall() Pre-install function.
+Will run when the package is installed for the first time, not when it is upgraded.

 ## VARIABLE NAMING
 Runfile variables are case insensitive.
 They also support popular variable styles such as camelCase, PascalCase, kebab-case and snake_case.